Complete Guide to Efficient Real Estate Market Analysis

 Some of Placer’s key features that can be harnessed for real estate market analysis include:

-• Chain and property reports: Placer’s foot traffic platform provides customers with in-depth visitation data for chains and properties nationwide.
+• Chain and property reports: Placer’s foot traffic platform provides customers with in-depth visitation data for chains and commercial properties nationwide.
 Customers can analyze a broad range of metrics, including visit numbers and trends, hourly and daily visit breakdowns, customer loyalty and frequency data, and visitor journey information.

 Market analysis in Arlington, TX that includes visitation of nearby retail locations, their trade areas and average traffic volume of the main road segments